 The good news in my case is I got a new job that starts in two weeks.
-I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equalled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
-And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take home pay.
+I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equaled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
+And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take-home pay.

 A few things I didn’t know about this process.